vicsanity623/Axiom-Agent/ROADMAP.md

 *   **Advanced Relationship Extraction:** Enhance the `UniversalInterpreter` to extract and represent multi-part, qualified relationships (e.g., `(person, born_in, city, on_date, date)`), moving beyond simple S-V-O.
 *   **Belief Revision System:** Implement a strategy for resolving conflicting facts.
 When a contradiction is found, the agent will use provenance and confidence scores to decide whether to update its belief, ask for clarification, or maintain both possibilities.
 *   **Sentiment and Tone Analysis:** Implement a mechanism to track the sentiment of the user's input and adjust the tone of synthesized responses accordingly, making conversation feel more empathetic and natural.

 ---

-# Phase 5 — Autonomous Scholar

-**Goal:** Transform the agent from a passive learner into a strategic researcher with long-term goals and the ability to improve itself.

-### Key Features
-*   **Goal-Oriented Learning:** Introduce a `GoalManager` that allows the agent to be given high-level learning objectives (e.g., "Become an expert on ancient Rome").
-*   **Strategic Study Plans:** The `KnowledgeHarvester` will use its learning goals to generate and execute multi-step study plans (e.g., find a Wikipedia page, read it, identify key entities, generate curious questions for each entity, then research those questions).
-*   **Dynamic Knowledge Pruning:** Implement a "forgetting" mechanism where facts that are consistently low-activation and low-confidence are periodically removed to keep the graph relevant.
-*   **Metacognitive Self-Modification:**
-    *   **Deliverable:** A `MetacognitiveEngine` that enables the agent to analyze its own performance logs, identify potential flaws or inefficiencies in its source code, and use an external LLM (like Gemini Pro) to generate improvements.
-    *   **Logic:** This engine operates on a low-frequency (e.g., 24-hour) cycle.
-It uses a robust sandboxing and verification system to test suggested code changes against the project's `pytest` suite before applying them to its own live codebase.
-    *   **Purpose:** To enable true, long-term autonomy, allowing the agent to patch its own bugs and optimize its own logic without direct human intervention.

----